Opposition to Haile Selassie: 1960s – early 1970s students upheavals

 On 13 December 1960, a military coup d'état took place in Addis Ababa at Guenete Leul Palace while Haile Selassie return from state visit to Brazil, the coup was deadly coordinated in the capital city until the 1974 Revolution.
 This coup considered the initial point of student movements.

-However, there are given factors for student movements development.
+However, there are given factors for student movement development.
 For example, in 1958, the Accra Conference of Independent African States were held as the Ethiopian Imperial government anxiously managed to securing the newly independent African countries, announcing 200 scholarships to students from other parts of Africa to study in institutions of the higher learning in the country.

 By 1962–63, the program has benefited 120 students from Egypt, Ghana, Kenya, Liberia, Nigeria, Rhodesia, Somalia, and Tanganyika (now Tanzania).
-Most countries successfully decolonized by dramatic political struggle, both internal and colonialism, and because of Ethiopian students learned this achievement of African countries, they determined to emancipated from feudal status of their country.
+Most countries were successfully decolonized by dramatic political struggle, both internal and colonialism, and because of Ethiopian students learned about this achievement of African countries, they determined to be emancipated from feudal status of their country.

-Ethiopian students also contributed to fall of Haile Selassie regime and precursor to 1974 revolution by organizing nationwide protests.
+Ethiopian students also contributed to the fall of Haile Selassie regime and precursor to the 1974 revolution by organizing nationwide protests.
 Student movements generally began in December 1960, when students from Addis Ababa University College gathered to support the 1960 coup d'état.

-The second movement was stemmed from the Ethiopian University Service (EUS) Program which was introduced in 1964.
+The second movement stemmed from the Ethiopian University Service (EUS) Program which was introduced in 1964.
 This program was mandatory for Ethiopian students to work one year in Provinces, numbered 132 in that year, increasing to 262 in 1966–67 and 590 in 1971–72, mainly served as teachers.
 For example, in 1966–67, 189, or 72.1% of the participants, taught in schools.
-These teachers, who also participated in "numerous extracurricular activities" brought to the outlying schools first-hand information of the Ethiopian Students Movement, which was virtually restricted in Addis Ababa campuses during its early existence.
+These teachers, who also participated in "numerous extracurricular activities" brought to the outlying schools first-hand information of the Ethiopian Student Movement, which was virtually restricted in Addis Ababa campuses during its early existence.

-The small students sectors were inactive for few years after the 1960 coup d'état.
-By 1965, students from Addis Ababa University marched in the streets of the city under slogan of "Land to the Tiller".
+The small student sectors were inactive for a few years after the 1960 coup d'état.
+By 1965, students from Addis Ababa University marched in the streets of the city under the slogan of "Land to the Tiller".
 Staged in February 1965, sought parliamentary discussion about a bill that regulate tenancy, meant demanding more drastic land reform, land distribution instead.